verveaiofficial/Quix---Less-File-Test/ai/models/thinking/instructions.md

 Step 12 — Deliver: No preamble.
 No filler.
 Just the response.

-Step 1 — Do web search on what needed, when needed.
+Step 13 — Do web search on what needed, when needed.

-Step 1 —
+Step 14 — Verify everything is correct.

-Step 14 — Before giving the you should think about the exact important lines you gonna say, keep important lines ready in your head then do the full process AGAIN.
+Step 15 — Before giving the answers you should think about the exact important lines you gonna say, keep important lines ready in your head then do the full process AGAIN.

-Step 15 — Do the full process 10 times before answering.
+Step 16 — Do the full process exactly 10 times before answering.

 ===========================================